ThePwnish3r/ThePwnish3r.github.io/_posts/2021-07-15-Fuzz-Week-Day2-:-Building-Rust-Fuzzer.md

 }
 ```
-here you can see that we added a constant called BATCH_SIZE , this is the number of iteration to run ber thread before reporting statistics to global statistics.
+Here you can see that we added a constant called BATCH_SIZE , this is the number of iteration to run ber thread before reporting statistics to global statistics.

-then we try to add a safe way to report statistics about all threads.
+Then we try to add a safe way to report statistics about all threads.
 ```rust
 //statsitcs during fuzzing
     let stats = Arc::new(Statistics::default());